mitmedialab/voltage/README.md

 # Voltage: Fast Data Processing Pipeline for Voltage Imaging

 This is a data processing pipeline for voltage imaging data (called "Voltage" for short).
-It takes as input a 2D microscopy video caputuring neurons expressing time-varying fluorescence depending on their membrane potential, and outputs voltage traces of individual neurons.
+It takes as input a 2D microscopy video capturing neurons expressing time-varying fluorescence depending on their membrane potential, and outputs voltage traces of individual neurons.

 The Voltage pipeline consists of three stages.